HomeMy WebLinkAbout2007 AC Rpt2 APPROPRIATION COMMITTEE

 payments from multiple developers over time.
 The $58,000 would then be appropriated from this newly

-created stabilization fund under Article 21 to support the LEXPRESS operation, which is a component of
+created stabilization find under Article 21 to support the LEXPRESS operation, which is a component of

 the DPW operating budget in FY2008.

-2. Traffic Mitigation Stabilization Fund This fund would finance traffic mitigation projects pursuant to
+2. Traffic Mitigation Stabilization Fund.
+This find would finance traffic mitigation projects pursuant to

-unencumbered funds—be appropriated from the TDM Avalon Bay special revenue account to this fund.
+unencumbered funds be appropriated from the TDM Avalon Bay special revenue account to this find.

 There is no proposed Article 21 appropriation of these funds for FY2008.

-3. School Bus Transportation Stabilization Fund This fund would support the transportation of students
+l School Bus Transportation Stabilization Fund.
+This fund would support the transportation of students

 to and from school on a daily basis.
 It is proposed that $200,000 be appropriated from the School